avnCode/Topics_in_AI/README.md

-# Topics_in_AI
+# Blind LLM Truthfulness Assesment(BLTA) :
 This paper aims to propose novel techniques for evaluating the truthfulness of large language models (LLMs) without relying on golden answers.
 We introduce a new metric, the Negative Sample Difference (NSD) score, which demonstrates a high correlation with human scores.
-Our key idea is to invert the evaluation problem: while it is difficult to generate correct answers for LLM, it is easier to generate set of wrong answers shown.
+Our key idea is to invert the evaluation problem: while it is difficult to generate correct answers for LLM, it is easier to generate a set of wrong answers shown.

 NSD Technique: